logos-co/logos-storage-module/README.md

 })
 ```

 The data received is a `QVariantList` containing 2 items: the boolean success and a message.
-If it is a failure, it is the error message.
-If it is a success, the message will be an empty string.
+If the first element is false i.e., we have a failure, then the second element contains the error message.
+If it is true; i.e, the operation ran successfully, the message will contain an empty string.

 Similarly, the `stop` function works the same way with the `storageStop` event: